 - Save the report.

 - Print the financial report.
-Before printing, you must first save the report as a pdf by clicking Save As > PDF on the Statement Writer menu then print from there.
+Before printing, you must first save the report as a pdf by selecting Save As and then PDF on the Statement Writer menu then print from there.

 Set QSW preferences

-To set preferences, click the Statement Writer drop-down arrow and choose Preferences.
-Then click the appropriate section for the type of preference you want to set.
+To set preferences, select the Statement Writer drop-down arrow and choose Preferences.
+Then select the appropriate section for the type of preference you want to set.

 Default Save locations